robert/robert.github.com/_posts/2018-12-08-programming-projects-for-advanced-beginners.md

 ## Action

 Choose the project that interests you the most, and give it a shot.
-Whether you finish it in a frenetic frenzy or stumble on an ambiguous sentence and give up, let me know (via email or Twitter).
+Whether you finish it in a frenetic frenzy or stumble on an ambiguous sentence and give up, let me know (via [email][email] or [Twitter][twitter]).
 If any part was unclear then I'll clarify it for you and use your feedback to make the project better, and if you've managed to finish them all then I'll know that I should really hurry up and publish project #6.

 Good luck!